 Organizational Level of Conflict is always present in organizations and need to be identified by the project manager to help them manage the stakeholders accordingly.
 There are 4 types of organizational conflict with different levels as you go deeper into an organization structure between teams and managers.

-Intraorganizational conflict is one of many aspects of conflict that classifies conflict that exists within an organization.
+Intraorganizational conflict is one of many aspects of conflict that classifies conflict that exists within an traditional or an agile organization.
 Four of these types of conflict are intrapersonal, interpersonal, intragroup, and intergroup.

 Interpersonal conflict is an affective conflict between individual people, usually two or more.
 Often times interpersonal conflict presents itself when there are people that differ in personality or perspectives comes together to determine how to accomplish a goal or they may have two competing goals.
 A goal conflict sometimes can occur without a party knowing that there was conflict to being with.
 An example of this occurring would be if two people disagree on which target audience they should develop their client’s website for.